 2. As the brain develops, peptides (amino acid compounds) help cells to make proper connections so that parts of the brain can interact.
 Ethanol inhibits growth, while peptides stimulate further growth.
 Injecting two synthetic peptides into the bloodstream of a pregnant mouse restores normal growth, not only to the fetus' brain, but also to its body.

 3. Since many women are reluctant to reveal heavy drinking during pregnancy, in order to determine if a baby has been exposed to alcohol, specialists can now analyze the meconium (first stool) for fatty acid ethyl esters.
-A positive test does not mean the child has FAS, but does act as a "biomarker for exposure," indicating the child should be followed during early development and not overlooked.
+A positive test does not mean the child has FASD, but does act as a "biomarker for exposure," indicating the child should be followed during early development and not overlooked.

 4. A special hearing test measures brain-stem response.
 If there are abnormalities, the baby can be referred for intensive follow-up.